Vietnam.vn - Nền tảng quảng bá Việt Nam

 * You said you had never thought about politics before, but then you unexpectedly jumped into politics and became very successful.
 Was this turning point completely by chance or was it in your blood that you already had the spirit of contributing to the community like your family?

-- I think in my blood, from my great-grandfather to my grandfather, to my generation, there must have been a spirit of dedication to the community, to the country.
+- I think in my blood, from my great-grandfather to my grandfather, to my generation, there is definitely a spirit of dedication to the community, to the country.
 Especially my great-grandfather Do Quang Dau.

 Stéphanie Đỗ trên con đường mang tên ông cố nội Đỗ Quang Đẩu của chị ởquận 1, TP.HCM tháng 8-2023